Whether you’re an incoming freshman, a senior about to graduate with your college

 If you are a first-year student or a transfer student, you will be assigned a first-year

-First-year students can view their assigned academic advisor on
+can learn how to view their assigned academic advisor

 CHANGE Your Course